meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 meshcloud can automatically provision new subscriptions from an Enterprise Enrollment Account owned by your organization.
 This is suitable for large organizations that have a Microsoft Enterprise Agreement and want to provide a large number of subscriptions in a fully automated fashion.

 > Microsoft currently has limitation of a maximum of 250 Subscriptions per Enrollment Account (EA).
-It's therefore possible to configure meshStack to consume subscriptions from multiple EA's for the same [platform instance](./meshcloud.platform-location.md).
+It's therefore possible to configure meshStack to consume subscriptions from multiple EA's for the same [meshPlatform](./meshcloud.platform-location.md).
 Please contact our experts for more details.

 ### Pre-provisioned Subscriptions